22 artifacts in this set

 This car symbolizes 1950s America: a time of exuberance, self-confidence, excess, and self-indulgence.
 Cadillac designers drew on jet aircraft for ideas, from the sharp, swept-back tailfins to the front parking lights that resemble B-52 bomber air intakes.
 Under that jet-inspired skin is a 345 horsepower engine, air suspension, and a host of luxury options, including an automatic headlight dimmer.
 We are unlikely to ever see such cars again.

 It's an old auto industry cliche -- "you can't sell a young man an old man's car, but you can sell an old man a young man's car."
 It's also true.
 The sporty Mustang was a young man's -- and woman's -- car.
 The under-30 crowd loved it.
 But older people also bought them, often as a second car.
 The Mustang hit a sweet spot in the market, appealing to a wide range of buyers.

 The 1965 Ford Mustang is one of the most significant vehicles built at Ford Motor Company's Rouge complex.
 With its sporty look, reasonable price and endless number of options, the car appealed to a wide cross-section of buyers.
 More than a million Mustangs were sold within two years of the car's April 1964 introduction.

 After discontinuing the Thunderbird in 1997, Ford Motor Company revived the storied brand for 2002.
-It was very much a "retro revival," with the new Thunderbird going back to the two-seat layout and porthole windows of the mid-1950s.
-But the rebirth was short-lived.
-Strong initial sales trailed off, and the Thunderbird disappeared again in 2005.
+The new Thunderbird's retro design went back to the two-seat layout and porthole windows of the mid-1950s.
+But the rebirth was short lived.
+Initial strong sales trailed off, and the Thunderbird disappeared again in 2005.